abellaismail7/Athena/README.md

 &nbsp;

 # What books
-There are some highly recommanded books in computer science that are going to be prioritized over other things.
+There are some highly recommended books in computer science that are going to be prioritized over other things.

 &nbsp;